paquettej/lita-nerf-war/README.md

 ## History

+0.1.7 Too many looks of disapproval when our beloved nerf bot chimed in during general nerf talk brings this update to you.
+Now you need to type ```!nerf``` or ```!nuke``` to invoke the virtual nerfs.

 0.1.6 Replaced nerf nuke image as source image was taken down.
 Removed 'scrum but' code to another plugin

 0.1.5 Fixed weapon name detection.
 Now handles 'with a ' as well as 'with '